FriendsOfCake/awesome-cakephp/README.md

 *Plugins and repositories around app skeletons.*

 - [App template](https://github.com/cakephp/app) - An empty CakePHP project for use with composer.
+- [BS flavored App template](https://github.com/dereuromark/cakephp-app) - An empty CakePHP project with BS5 and FontAwesome out of the box.

 ## Social
 *Plugins around social features.*